-An animals spine is a very complex structure consisting of bones, ligaments, muscles and nerves.
-It fulfills various functions in the body providing:
+An animal’s spine is a very complex structure consisting of bones, ligaments, muscles and nerves.
+It fulfils various functions in the body providing:

 - A framework of support